msyamkumar/cs220-f21-projects/p12/README.md

 **Warning:** Use Boolean indexing of your `rankings` DataFrame to answer this.
 You will **lose points** during code review if you use conditional statements or loops here.

 **Hint:** When there are multiple conditions to filter a Dataframe, you can combine all the conditions with `&` as a logical operator between them.
-For example, you can extract the data for all the institutions with `Quality of Education Rank <= 10` and `Quality of Faculty Rank <= 10` with
+For example, you can extract the data for all the institutions with `Quality of Education Rank <= 10` and `Quality of Faculty Rank <= 10` with (usage of parenthesis is required):

 ```python
 rankings[(rankings["Quality of Education Rank"] <= 10) & (rankings["Quality of Faculty Rank"] <= 10)]